Origin of power laws and their spatial fractal structure for city-size distributions

-We have shown empirically and theoretically that the city-size power law may have its root in endogenous economic forces that govern agglomeration and dispersion of different industries, as envisaged by central place theory.
-The proposed model reproduces the CPL, CPP, and HP simultaneously, although it ignores exogenous differences across locations due to geographical advantages, available natural resources, and other historical factors that may be important in the real world.
-It is suggested that while the actual locations of cities may be determined by exogenous differences, system-wide regularities, such as the CPL, are governed by endogenous economic forces.
-As the city-size power law can impose a global constraint on feasible urban planning in a country and in a region, understanding these forces is crucial.
-For example, in our framework, an important question remains: how did such a considerable diversity in scale economy parameters emerge?
-This can serve as a future research topic.
+We have empirically and theoretically shown that the city-size power law may have its root in spontaneous economic forces that govern industrial agglomeration as envisaged by central place theory.
+Our proposed model reproduces the CPL and CPH simultaneously, without any exogenous differences across locations owing to geographical advantages, available natural resources, and other historical factors.
+Although exogenous differences may determine the actual locations of cities in the real world, system-wide regularities, such as the CPL, may arise from endogenous economic forces.